chipana/TakeProject/README.md

 # Take - Chat

 This project represents a chat with some functionalities (like message, private message, nickname ) implemented in a WebSocket using .Net Core 3.1 framework.
+Was developed in monolithic architecture, with a focus on MVP.
+Follow as much of the SOLID and Clean Code patterns as possible, with my actual knowledge.

 ## Getting Started